rfkd/aircontrol/README.md

 Execute `aircontrol -h` to see a quick overview over all available command line parameters.
 The following parameters are available:

 `-c <file>` &nbsp; Configuration file, defaulting to */etc/aircontrol.conf*.
 This file is mandatory.

+`-g <pin>` &nbsp; Override the GPIO pin to be used for scanning and targeting.
+The parameter must be a Broadcom GPIO number, not re-mapped.
+Might be used for quickly testing multiple transmitters or receivers.

 `-l` &nbsp; Limit the number of aircontrol instances to 1, i.e. prevent multiple program instances.

 `-s <ms>` &nbsp; Perform an air scan for the given number of milliseconds.
 An ASCII graph will be written to stdout which can be redirected to a file with `tee` or something similar.